Organic Matcha Green Tea Cooking Grade

 Matcha is a variety of organic Japanese tea that is stone ground at the end of the manufacturing process, resulting in an ultra-fine tea powder that is typically whisked in hot water until a frothy consistency is reached, as in the traditional Japanese Tea Ceremony.
 The resulting brew has much more body and flavor than organic loose leaf tea brewed in a conventional fashion, with a thick, rich green taste and slight bitterness.
-Unlike most matcha teas available in the U.S., our organic Matcha Green Tea is grown on farms and processed in factories in Japan.

 Please note: this product is not delivered in our backyard compostable packaging.
-This extremely sensitive item is packaged in a stand-up zip pouch (bulk size).
+This extremely sensitive item is packaged in a zip pouch (bulk size).

 Ingredients: organic Japanese green tea